-Name, date and place of birth, social security and tax ID numbers, vehicle registration, etc. are the obvious ones, but PII also includes racial or ethnic origin, biometric data such as iris and retinal scans, and fingerprints, as well as digital information such as email address and IP address.
+The obvious ones are name, date, place of birth, social security, tax ID numbers, vehicle registration, etc. Still, PII also includes racial or ethnic origin, biometric data such as iris and retinal scans and fingerprints, and digital information such as email address and IP address.

-Allowing unauthorised access to these pieces of data can be extremely damaging to the individuals concerned.
-Whilst losing a single piece of PII is unlikely to harm a person, when several pieces are combined they can be used to open fraudulent credit card accounts, falsify police reports, and even take out a mortgage.
+Allowing unauthorized access to these pieces of data can be highly damaging to the individuals concerned.
+While losing a single part of PII is unlikely to harm a person, when several elements are combined, they can be used to open fraudulent credit card accounts, falsify police reports, and even take out a mortgage.

-We’d hope that the bank or other organisation involved would be helpful in clearing up the situation, but these types of identity theft can impact a person’s financial and mental wellbeing for many years.
+We’d hope that the bank or other organization would help clear up the situation.
+Still, these types of identity theft can impact a person’s financial and mental well-being for many years.

 There are three ways to get into trouble with GDPR.

-It’s extremely important to identify personal data and be conscious of how your organisation is keeping it protected in its three main states – in use, at rest, and in motion.
+It is identifying personal data and conscious of how your organization keeps it protected in its three central states – in use, rest, and motion.

-From this you can establish a framework of securing PII and GDPR compliance that can be demonstrated in the event of inspection.
+From this, you can establish a framework for securing PII and GDPR compliance that can be demonstrated during an inspection.

-The lengths you have to go to with regards to cyber security really depend on which data you collect and how.
-For many small businesses that don’t directly collect or control their customers’ data, security is often provided by the services they use.
+The lengths you go to regarding cyber security depend on which data you collect.
+For many small businesses that don’t directly manage or control their customers’ data, the services they use often provide protection.